CEPR's action plan for Ukraine's wartime economy

 CEPR seems to harbour the same mistrust of the government that the US and EU do, which is reportedly holding up their disbursements of more fiscal support.
 CEPR recommends that much of the spending of government resources should be done by the private sector.

-“Although wartime governments usually take over the allocation of resources, Ukrainian circumstances call for more market-based allocation mechanisms to ensure cost-effective solutions that do not overburden the state capacity, exacerbate existing problems (such as corruption), or encourage (untaxed) black market activities,” CEPR wrote.
+“Although wartime governments usually take over the allocation of resources, Ukrainian circumstances call for more market-based allocation mechanisms to ensure cost-effective solutions that do not overburden the state capacity, exacerbate existing problems (such as corruption) or encourage (untaxed) black market activities,” CEPR wrote.
 “To this end, the aim should be to pursue extensive radical deregulation of economic activity, avoid price controls, and facilitate a productive reallocation of resources.”